 Children who have been baptised as Catholics or have been formally received into the Catholic Church.
-All applicants seeking admission under criteria 1,2 or 3 will be asked to provide evidence that the child has been baptised as a Catholic or has been received into the Catholic Church.
+All applicants seeking admission under criteria 1, 2 or 3 will be asked to provide evidence that the child has been baptised as a Catholic or has been received into the Catholic Church.
 A baptismal certificate or a letter from their priest confirming their baptism or reception into the Catholic Church will suffice.

-2. Definition of Children in the Care of a Local Authority
+2. Definition of Children in the care of a Local Authority

-A child, who is looked after by a Local Authority in accordance with Section 22 of the Children's Act 1989(b) at the time application for admission to the school is made and who the Local Authority can confirm, will still be looked after at time of admission to the school.
+A looked after child is a child who is in the care of a local authority in accordance with Section 22 of the Children's Act 1989 at the time the application for admission to school is made and whom the local authority has confirmed will still be looked after at the date of admission.